manissen/predicting-recipe-health/README.md

     - This kept all recipes, and treated `0.0` ratings as missing.

 2. **Handled missing ratings**:
-    - Replaced with `np.NaN` to avoid skewing averages.
+    - Replaced 0.0 ratings with `np.NaN`
+    - If all missing ratings were 0.0, the total average rating would be skewed lower than it should be

 3. **Created `avg_rating`**:
     - Shows the average rating per recipe.